Tokenized ETH staking pool targeting maximum rewards for stakers

-StakeWise Pool is a network of validators created and operated by StakeWise on behalf of stakers using ETH deposited into the Pool.
+StakeWise Pool is a non-custodial network of validators created and operated by leading node operators on behalf of stakers using ETH deposited into the Pool.
 For each new block of 32 ETH collectively deposited by the users, a new validator is created and added to the StakeWise Pool to earn rewards.
 All rewards and penalties generated by the Pool are distributed among stakers pro-rata according to their share of the Pool.
-The balance of ETH deposits and rewards is reflected in stETH (staking ETH) and rwETH (reward ETH) minted to stakers in a 1:1 ratio.
+The balance of ETH deposits and rewards is reflected in sETH2 (staking ETH) and rETH2 (reward ETH) minted to stakers in a 1:1 ratio.

 Anyone can deposit any amount of ETH into the StakeWise Pool.
-Upon each new deposit in the Pool, StakeWise mints an equal amount of stETH (ie 1 ETH = 1 stETH).
-Newly minted stETH will start accruing rwETH immediately, even if the deposit is not part of a new validator yet.
+Upon each new deposit in the Pool, StakeWise mints an equal amount of sETH2 (ie 1 ETH = 1 sETH2).
+Holders of sETH2 will start accruing rETH2 within 24 hours of receiving the sETH2 token.

 Deposited ETH first goes to the Pool contract, where it sits with other small deposits until it collects a total of 32 ETH required for a new validator.

-Once the Pool contract collects 32 ETH, it sends them to the validator registration contract (
+Once the Pool contract collects 32 ETH, it sends them to the Validator Registration Contract (

 VRC).
 VRC registers a new validator entity on the Beacon Chain.
 Simultaneously, StakeWise Pool adds the new validator to its network.
-After progressing through an activation stage in the Beacon Chain, the newly created validator starts earning rewards for stakers in the StakeWise Pool.
-For every ETH earned as a reward by the Pool, StakeWise mints an equal amount of rwETH.
-It is accrued to the holders of stETH every hour (in Medalla).
+After progressing through the activation stage in the Beacon Chain, the newly created validator starts earning rewards for stakers in the StakeWise Pool.
+For every ETH earned as a reward by the Pool, StakeWise mints an equal amount of rETH2.
+It is accrued to the holders of sETH2 every 24 hours.

 At the later stages, StakeWise will add a dedicated Statistics page to show the most important KPIs for the StakeWise Pool and the Ethereum 2.0 network as a whole.

-Upon the arrival of Phase 2, StakeWise users will be able to burn stETH and rwETH within the app and receive ETH in return at a 1:1 ratio.
+Upon arrival of Phase 2, StakeWise users will be able to burn sETH2 and rETH2 within the app and receive ETH in return at a 1:1 ratio.

 Newly registered deposits enter the activation queue to start staking in the Ethereum 2.0 network.
 The length of the activation queue depends on the amount of ETH being simultaneously registered in the network during a certain period.
-If the amount is large, it can take the network several days to activate all queuing ETH.
+If the amount is large, it can take the network several days or even weeks to activate all queuing ETH.

 Activatingin the StakeWise Pool.
 The amount of

 Once ETH in the registered validator gets activated by the network, it proceeds to staking and starts earning rewards for the Pool.
-At this stage, there is no discrepancy between the amount of ETH earning staking rewards and stETH, and hence there is no drag on the yield of the Pool.